NehalNN10/STRP_Project/README.md

 # Summer Tehqiq Research Project 2024
+## Nehal Naeem Haji, Syed Zuhair Abbas Rizvi

-## Impact of Negativity Bias on Perceptions of Inflation
+This repository contains code and other files related to our research project titled _Impact of Negativity Bias on Perceptions of Inflation_